The Role of Quantum Computing in Manufacturing

 Supply Chain Optimisation

 Quantum computing could be an essential addition to your digital supply chain toolbox.
-It’s capable of optimising entire supply chain networks, however complex.
+It is capable of optimising entire supply chain networks, however complex.
 It considers multiple factors like demand fluctuations, inventory levels and transportation routes.
 Big data analysis of this information can offer new ways to reduce delivery times, minimise costs and improve overall efficiency.
 It could also optimise vendor ordering, reduce lost sales and use dynamic real-time decision-making to improve logistics.

 The Potential of Quantum Computing in Manufacturing